azsprague/seaqt-gui/README.md

 A. This is likely because the SEAQT backend is currently running.
 Depending on your inputted run length and type, this process may take a while.

 Q. *The SEAQT backend completed but states the data may be corrupted / the plots are empty?*
 A. Many times this can occur when the run length is not sufficiently long enough.
 Try running with a longer run length or switch to `Max(tau)` instead of `Min(tau)`.
-If the problem persists, please create a ticket at [here](https://github.com/azsprague/seaqt-gui/issues).
+If the problem persists, please create a ticket [here](https://github.com/azsprague/seaqt-gui/issues).

 Q. *When I run the SEAQT backend with a large run length, my system slows down significantly?*
 A. The longer the run length, the more RAM / memory the SEAQT backend will require, which can lead to a slowing-down of your system.

+Q. *The GUI is behaving strangely or is not working after performing several tasks?*
+A. The first thing to try is closing and re-opening the GUI.
+If the problem persists, please create a ticket [here](https://github.com/azsprague/seaqt-gui/issues).